kwoodman1970/InceptionU-Project1/README.md

 Many years ago (long before there was any social media), I attended a break-out session on the subject of mentorship.
 I then started thinking about a system where people with a need to learn could meet up with people who had the desire to teach.

 This project is a proof-of-concept of how mentors and protégés can connect.
-It implements a back end for a web-based system and uses [Node.js](https://nodejs.org/).
 Users can make requests for help and offers of help.
-Full [CRUD functionality](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) is implemented and data is stored locally in JSON files.
-Finally, the API is completely specified in an [OpenAPI](https://www.openapis.org/) (YAML) file.
+Full [CRUD functionality](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) is implemented and data is stored locally in [JSON](https://www.json.org/json-en.html) files.
+Finally, the API is completely specified in an [OpenAPI](https://www.openapis.org/) ([YAML](https://yaml.org/)) file.

 ## How to Install